CiscoSE/DEVWKS-2594-CLEUR20/03-visualize/README.md

 ### Examine raw data within Prometheus

-These examples reference building the generation, collection, and visualization components within the DEVNET Sandbox environment.
+These examples reference building the generation, collection, and visualization components within the DevNet Sandbox environment.
 If you build it locally, simply replace the IP address *10.10.20.20* with *127.0.0.1*

 Open a web browser and connect to the Prometheus service running in a container -